manojknit/SnapBox_AWSFeatureProject/README.md

 <img src="images/AWS_ASPNetCoreebHostingArchitecture.PNG">

 ## AWS infrastructure
+In AWS following 3 are the main technologies which are required to run App.
+However I used more to make secure, highly available, reliable and scalable application.
  1. Create S3 bucket with name as “homework2-manoj”.
 Enable versioning and transfer acceleration.
 Lifecycle can be set as architecture diagram to save cost.
 I also set permissions, user and group in IAM.
 <img src="images/S3-lifecycle.png"/>
  2. Setup AWS Lambda to send delete image notifications using AWS Simple Notification Service Topic.